-If you plan to adjust and maintain this chair yourself, Sunrise recommends that you use a torque wrench.
+If you plan to adjust and maintain this chair yourself, Quickie recommends that you use a torque wrench.

-Note: The wrench must measure inch-pounds.
+NOTE- The wrench must measure inch-pounds (N.m).
 You can buy a torque wrench and proper sockets from a hardware store.